Categories

 Please see below for the 2024 NHS Parliamentary Award Categories:

-The Excellence in Healthcare Award
+The Excellence in Healthcare Award, supported by Alzheimer's Society

 The main causes of early death for the people of England are – heart disease and stroke, cancer, respiratory conditions, dementia, and self-harm.
 This award recognises individuals or teams who go above and beyond to improve outcomes and experiences for patients living with and beyond these major health conditions or work to prevent them.